-Night blindness means having difficulty seeing in the dark or in low light.
+Night blindness is difficulty seeing in the dark or in low light.
 One of the most common issues with night blindness is difficulty driving in the evening or at night.

-Symptoms are difficulty or inability to see in low light or darkness.
+Symptoms are difficulty or inability to see in low light or darkness, even with glasses or contact lenses.
 While driving, this may also occur a few seconds after the bright headlights of an oncoming car have passed.

 Canadian Ophthalmological Society